TyBruceChen/NAU-AI-Telehealth-Web-App/README.md

 # NAU-Cap-AI-Telehealth-Web-App
 This is an applied artificial intelligence project under the supervision of [the Digital Systems Design Laboratory of NAU](https://www.dsdlab.nau.edu/): [AI-Telehealth](https://sites.google.com/nau.edu/ai-telehealth/home), users can get the diagnosis of COVID-19 by uploading a chest X-ray image (better resolution of 224*224).
 Flask python is used  for building local users, [frp](https://github.com/fatedier/frp) is used to expose it, and Amazon EC2 instance is in charge of publishing it to the public Internet.
+During exploration, I first tried to deploy the whole program on Azure Server (free version) but failed due to insufficient space and computing power, which is available at [Flask-Web-App-Azure-NAUcapstone-Telehealth-TestV](https://github.com/TyBruceChen/Flask-Web-App-Azure-NAUcapstone-Telehealth-TestV).
+This can serve as a tutorial of deploying Flask server on Azure and GitHub.
 This online realization is based on the product of our research: [A Vision Transformer Machine Learning Model for COVID-19 Dagnosis Using Chest X-Ray Images](https://github.com/TyBruceChen/Research-A-Vision-Transformer-Machine-Learning-Model-for-COVID-19-Dagnosis-Using-Chest-X-Ray-Images).

 ## News in this version: